sushriyamogasala/MiniMeURL/README.md

-# <center> MiniMeURL 🔗✂️</center>
+# <h1 align="center"> MiniMeURL 🔗✂️</h1>

-MiniMe is a URL shortening service application built using Flask and SQL.
+- MiniMe is a URL shortening service application built using Flask and SQL.